dkraczkowski/js.class/README.md

 ####Mixins benchs
 ```
+node ./benchmark/class-mixins.js

 js.class x 3,711,831 ops/sec ±42.60% (49 runs sampled)
 class x 659,439 ops/sec ±0.31% (99 runs sampled)
 klass x 253,159 ops/sec ±0.32% (99 runs sampled)
 ee-class x 151,110 ops/sec ±0.66% (98 runs sampled)
 ```
-| Note that only js.class supports typeof method, which allows you to determine whether given object is a mixin of other class.
+| Note that only js.class supports `typeof` method, which allows you to determine whether given object is a mixin of other class.

 ####Conclusion
-You can notice that simple class declaration is the fastest in `class` library, but when it comes to using more advanced oop features `js.class` is a good choice.
+You may notice simple class declaration is the fastest in `class` library, but when it comes to more advanced oop features `js.class` is a good choice.

 Version History
 ===============
+### 2.2.5
+Added benchmarks for libraries `class`, `klass`, `ee-class`
 ### 2.2.1
 Fixed instance's statics.
 Now if you change instance's static it will be changed across all other instances of the same class
 ### 2.2.0